brainstormforce/contacts-in-mautic/README.md

 # Mautic Contacts Count

 A very useful plugin to display your mautic contacts count on your website.
-This plugin generate the shortcode [mautic-contacts-count].
+This plugin generate the shortcode [mauticcount].
 Use this shortocde in your website & share your happy :) customer count with visitors.

 # Configurations